 The goal of this white paper is to discuss and suggest categories of evidence to document the testing components of a credentialing program and to provide examples of what types of information to include, so programs can avoid this conundrum.

 Representatives from two organizations will share their unique approaches on how to utilize mentors for item reviewers.
 Learn strategies on how to develop and implement your own mentor program to support your item writers.

-This webinar will discuss each approach and highlight the policies and procedures organizations use to deter, detect, and decide how to manage test security breaches across the testing lifecycle, putting you in a more informed position to choose which approach is right for your testing program.
+This on-demand webinar will discuss each approach and highlight the policies and procedures organizations use to deter, detect, and decide how to manage test security breaches across the testing lifecycle, putting you in a more informed position to choose which approach is right for your program.

 A panel of experts in technology enhanced assessment lead an engaging and interactive discussion that highlight issues, challenges, and solutions in the application of technology for the design and delivery of credentialing exams.

 This white paper focuses on exam security for high-stakes exams.
 Throughout, the authors provide practical business-related considerations for addressing the increasingly complex landscape that assessment organizations face today as they seek to securely navigate the internet.

 Remote proctoring continues to be discussed extensively in certification, with many questions abounding.
 This on-demand webinar provides information on the types of remote proctoring available, the pros and cons of remote proctoring, and lessons learned in implementation.

 Hear a complete overview of standard setting methods that are used in various assessment settings.
 Learn the practical aspects of selecting and training a group of Subject Matter Experts, and how to communicate standard setting results to both the governing body as well as the candidates.